d-bl/MAE-gf/docs/snow-stitches/index.md

 6 pairs with all pairs entering before leaving
 ----------------------------------------------

-Try the blob recipes copied above in the following form.
+Try a blob recipe copied above in the following form.
 _Do nothing_ for the footside means: the pairs turn as a rainbow around the pin, without twists.

 {% include snow-6.html %}